 Garden State Track Club is a 501(c)3 non-profit organization that aims to serve all levels of runners in New Jersey.
 Our goal is to provide direction for competitive runners of all levels, and to foster the future of New Jersey running by providing support to underprivileged young runners throughout the state.

-To these ends, we will develop structured training and meaningful race schedules for our members in all running venues: roads, cross-country, and track and field.
+To these ends, we will develop structured training and meaningful race schedules for our members in all running venues: roads, cross-country, and track.
 Our fundraising efforts will enable us to provide guidance, equipment, and financial assistance to young runners in need.

 Chuck Schneekloth returned to New Jersey after ten years on the West Coast.
 After numerous years racing for West Valley TC (San Francisco) and Northwest AC (Portland), he looked for something similar in NJ.

 Realizing most local teams were geared toward masters runners, he called his former Rutgers teammate, Chris Tafelski.
 They agreed the state, known for its competitive running, needed a club geared toward a younger, faster demographic.